No-frills Germanwings aims to woo more business travellers

 The move is in line with a trend among European airlines, with Air France-KLM (AIRF.PA) increasing its use of Transavia and British Airways parent IAG (ICAG.L) planning to convert most of Iberia's short-haul operation to low cost arm Iberia Express.

-Carsten Spohr, Lufthansa board member for the airline's Passengers business, told reporters that out of the more than 900 million euros savings his division would contribute to the group's cost-cutting programme, 200 million would be from Germanwings.
+Carsten Spohr, Lufthansa board member for the airline's Passengers business, told reporters that out of the more than 900 million euros (747.7 million pounds) savings his division would contribute to the group's cost-cutting programme, 200 million would be from Germanwings.

 As part of a revenue-boosting drive in the Passengers division, Lufthansa said it would also launch "premium economy" for intercontinental flights.
 Its price category would be lower than business class but higher than economy.